Report COVID symptoms

 classrooms, and other common university areas.

-campus or at home within seven days of arrival prior to their return to campus and
+at home within seven days of arrival prior to their return to campus and prior to

-prior to admittance in on-campus housing.
-If a residential student tests positive
+admittance in on-campus housing.
+If a residential student tests positive for COVID-19

-for COVID-19 he/she will not be permitted to move into University housing.
-Students
+he/she will not be permitted to move into University housing.
+Students will also be

-will also be subject to random testing through the course of the semester to continue
+subject to random testing through the course of the semester to continue to monitor

 - The Health Center is located on the second floor of Haggar and can be reached at 972-721-5322.